Working on the right things

 Providing smarter customer service

 The pandemic highlighted the need to reimagine customer interactions.
-Some banks quickly innovated by using excess staff in branches to take calls and service customers, but that created issues with training, access, inflexible processes and more.
+Some banks quickly innovated by using excess staff in branches to take calls and service customers, but that highlighted issues with training, access and inflexible processes, to name but a few.

-Leading organizations now look to build a high-tech, high-touch customer servicing model that enables both virtual work from home when needed and a 90%+ non-human interaction.
+Leading organizations now look to build a high-tech, high-touch customer servicing model that enables virtual work from home when needed, and over 90% of which involves non-human interaction.
 Making the new model work will require cloud-based infrastructure, supported by artificial intelligence (AI) and natural language processing (NLP) technologies, to quickly assess a client’s need and solve it as efficiently as possible.
 When done well, the new models can provide banks with better customer service, more flexibility for workers and cost efficiencies.